lukehefson/all-the-structured-data/README.md

-### How to use [URL query params](https://docs.github.com/en/github/managing-your-work-on-github/about-automation-for-issues-and-pull-requests-with-query-parameters) + [a `config.yml` file](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) to collect as much structured data as possible from the issue chooser
+How to use [URL query params](https://docs.github.com/en/github/managing-your-work-on-github/about-automation-for-issues-and-pull-requests-with-query-parameters) + [a `config.yml` file](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) to collect as much structured data **as possible** from the issue chooser

 > <img src="https://user-images.githubusercontent.com/1469659/117646825-20431a00-b184-11eb-8601-2116e6a3a1e2.gif" width="650">

+---

+GitHub.com does not (yet 🤞) support automatically adding milestones & project boards when setting up markdown issue templates (step 7 – [here](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates)).

+So the following is a way to create rows in the issue chooser that will use URL query params to create hard-coded 'contact links' to an issue submission form that automatically adds all structured data types in one go.

+---

 1. Create [a `config.yml` file](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) on your repo
 2. Populate the `contact_links` with URL query params.
 Here's an example: